hschaen/mcdonalds-react-review/README.md

 }
 ```

-- create a Menu.js component with a basic setup
+- Create a Menu.js component with a basic setup

-- map through the menu in state and pass the values as props to Menu.js
+- Map through the menu in state and pass the values as props to Menu.js
 ```
 <h3>Select Your Items</h3>
 <div>